THE GREEKS OF PONTOS

 around the coast into Georgia ending at

-Kars, past the Pontic Alps to Bayburt,
+Kars, past the Pontic Alps towards Bayburt,

 Tokat, Amasya and then curves up to the coast.
 The southwestern